MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/pktmon-start.md

 ---
 title: pktmon start
-description: Reference article for the pktmon start command. ms.topic: reference
+description: Reference article for the pktmon start command that provides a listing of parameters and what they do. ms.topic: reference
 author: khdownie
-ms.author: v-kedow
+ms.author: kendownie
 ms.date: 06/24/2021
 ---